AntoineSoetewey/datanalyze/content/trainings.md

 In this training, we will cover the main data visualization tools in R.

-At the end of the training, you will be able to create good-looking graphs, both for exploration and communication purposes.
+At the end of the training, you will be able to create and personalize graphs, both for exploration and communication purposes.

 ### Content